desair27/Group-Design-Project/README.md

 ## Using react-native-maps
 To use this module on android, we need to have an API key.
 To get this API key, a billing account is needed.

-To use on iOS, given you use the iOS maps and not Google Maps, no API key is required.
+Google Maps is required instead of Apple maps (applicatble if running on iOS device) because of the react-native-maps-directions dependancy.

-Note that if using an API key from a billing account, do not store the key in this repo.
+Reminder to not store any API key, especially one connected to a billing account, in this repo.

+## Simulating the location on an emulator on Windows 10
+- Enable telnet
+- Open the command line
+- Enter 'telnet localhost 5554'
+- Follow instructions on screen to authenticate (e.g. auth AorHsFy4jpuB/ScO)
+- Enter 'geo fix 53.3432489 -6.2685455'